 If you have a killer idea for the next big superhero movie, that’s awesome!

-But, think about how that will look when your special effects max out at swinging your Lego man in a cape past your camera phone.
+But think about how that will look when your special effects max out at swinging your Lego man in a cape past your camera phone.

 Creativity knows no bounds; unfortunately, reality does.

 Has it been done before?
 If your idea has been covered before, it’s not necessarily a deal-breaker.
-It’s rare to find a genuinely unique idea these days.

-You get the idea, start from solid foundations, and you can’t go wrong.
+Build your project on solid foundations, and you can’t go wrong.

 But remember, Mafia Monkeys was our idea first!

-An idea is just the start; now, it needs structure before you can move forward.
+An idea is just the start; it needs structure before you can move forward.

 Screenplays generally follow the three-act structure, which goes as follows.